Multivariate Quadratic Transformations and the Interpolation Kernel: Introduction

 and so forth.

 We will also need two families of densities.
 The simpler of the two is the elliptic Dixon density

 which will also appear in a form with ``univariate'' parameters,

-We allow $m$ negative here, but note that it in general measures the complexity of the integral; e.g., for $m=0$, the integral of this density has an explicit evaluation (\cite[Cor.
-3.2]{xforms}, originally conjectured in \cite{vanDiejenJF/SpiridonovVP:2001} as the ``Type I'' integral):
+We allow $m$ negative here, but note that it in general measures the complexity of the integral; e.g., for $m=0$, the integral of this density has an explicit evaluation (\cite[Corollary~3.2]{xforms}, originally conjectured in \cite{vanDiejenJF/SpiridonovVP:2001} as the ``Type~I'' integral; note that the univariate case of both this and the elliptic Selberg evaluation is the elliptic beta integral of~\cite{SpiridonovVP:2001}):

 subject to the ``balancing'' condition $\prod_r u_r = pq$.
-The contour here must separate the double geometric progressions of poles converging to 0 from those converging to $\infty$; if $|u_r|<1$ for all $r$, we may take the contour to be the unit circle.
-(This contour may not always exist, but by general considerations \cite[\S10]{xforms} such an integral always gives a well-defined meromorphic function.)
+The contour here must separate the double geometric progressions of poles converging to~0 from those converging to $\infty$; if $|u_r|<1$ for all~$r$, we may take the contour to be the unit circle.
+(This contour may not always exist, but by general considerations \cite[Section~10]{xforms} such an integral always gives a well-defined meromorphic function.)

 The other density we will need is the elliptic Selberg density,

 (The ratio between the two densities will also appear quite a few times below.)
 Again, this will typically be given additional parameters